Sk1mer12/TVL-APY-CALCULATOR/README.md

 # TVL-APY-CALCULATOR

-Sure, here's a sample GitHub README file for your Next.js project that includes information about your code and how to use it:

----

-# Project Name

-Welcome to Project Name!
+Welcome to TVL-APY-CALCULATOR!
 This is a Next.js project that fetches data from an API and calculates TVL (Total Value Locked) and APY (Annual Percentage Yield) for a Balancer pool.

 ## Table of Contents